We're putting the software industry back on the right track.

 Ben Visness

-As community lead, Ben sets the vision and direction for the Handmade community and writes a lot of web pages like this one.
+As lead and foundation president, Ben sets the vision and direction for the Handmade community and writes a lot of web pages like this one.
+His goal is to foster the development of Handmade software and Handmade programmers, and to move the software industry toward a new future where our "high-level" tools are built on solid low-level foundations.

 Asaf Gartner

-Asaf is an experienced member of the Handmade community, having been a part of it since its inception.
-He was drawn to the community while growing increasingly dissatisfied with the prevalent culture in web development, and in 2018 he joined the admin team to help build the HMN website and move the network forward.
+Asaf was there for episode one of Handmade Hero, and has been a pillar of the community ever since.
+He was drawn to the Handmade community by his increasing dissatisfaction with the web development world, and in 2018 he joined the admin team to help build the HMN website and move the network forward.

 With a severe allergy to unnecessary complexity, he is constantly looking for ways to create software that doesn't frustrate the user.